commaai/unbzip2-stream/README.md

 ===
 streaming bzip2 decompressor in pure JS for Node and browserify.

+This is [resin-io-modules's fork](https://github.com/resin-io-modules/unbzip2-stream) of the [original unbzip2-stream](https://github.com/regular/unbzip2-stream) which added in normal streams.
+This solved a lot of issues with flushing.

 Buffers
 ---
 When browserified, the stream emits instances of [feross/buffer](https://github.com/feross/buffer) instead of raw Uint8Arrays to have a consistant API across browsers and Node.